-I wanted to introduce myself, Liz Newell and my sister Sarah and give you a bit of our riding background…
+I wanted to introduce myself, Liz Malpass and my sister Sarah Newell and give you a bit of our riding background…

 Our family would be out for a walk along our local disused railway line and there was a large riding stables which backed onto the lines.
 Mum, Dad and 2 year old me (Sarah wasn’t here yet!) would stand watching the horses grazing and I would proudly declare “I’m riding a horse with a hard hat on.
 Mum will ride a cow!”
 Our Mum hated horses at that point, so the family joke has always been she would come out competing on a cow.